Period integrals of hypersurfaces via tropical geometry: Introduction

 where $\gamma$ is the Euler constant, and $\zeta(k)$ is the Riemann zeta value.
-Note that the restriction of the class $\widehat{\Gamma}_{w}$ to an anticanonical hypersurface of the toric variety $Y_{w}$ is the gamma class of the hypersurface.
+Note that the restriction of the class $\widehat{\Gamma}_{w} \in H^{\ast} \lb Y_w, \bR \rb$ to an anticanonical hypersurface of the toric variety $Y_{w}$ is the gamma class of the hypersurface.
 See \cite[Section 4.1]{MR4194298}.
 One can also find a more explicit expression of $\widehat{\Gamma}_{w}$ at (15) in loc.cit.
-The following is the main theorem of this article.
+The following are the main results of this article.

 \begin{theorem} We have